wp-plugins/thecartpress/readme.txt

 * Orders List: new orders list in backend
 * Products List: new product list in backend
 * Activated screen: News and notices about new versions
-* Product detail: Thumbnail size setting
+* Product detail: Thumbnail size setting (thanks to the community)

 = 1.3.2.1 =
 * Issue with svn